oVirt/ovirt-site/source/feature/fencing-refactoring.html.md

 ### Summary

-The goal of this fencing refactoring is to clean up the code and provide missing features in several fencing related parts of engine:
+The goal of this fencing refactoring is to clean up the code and provide those features:

-*   Power Managements Agents
-    -   Enable more than 2 power management agents for a host
-    -   Fix REST API to provide same power management agent editing feature as UI
-*   Non Responding Treatment
-    -   Make SSH Soft Fencing part of Non Responding Treatment
+*   Make SSH Soft Fencing part of Non Responding Treatment
-    -   Provide ability to enabled/disable SSH Soft Fencing, Kdump integration and Power Managent Restart per host
+*   Provide ability to enabled/disable SSH Soft Fencing, Kdump integration and Power Managent Restart per host

 ### Owner

-*   Ori Liel <oliel@redhat.com>
-*   Martin Peřina <mperina@redhat.com>
+*   Name: Martin Peřina
+*   Email: <mperina@redhat.com>

 ### Detailed Description

-#### Power Management Agents

-TBD

-#### Non Responding Treatment

 Non Responding Treatment will be refactored in 3.6: